Frederick Trump: Marriage and family

 Soon after the family arrived in Germany, Bavarian authorities determined that Trump had emigrated from Germany to avoid his military-service obligations, and he was classified as a draft dodger.
 On 24 December 1904 the Department of Interior announced an investigation to banish Trump from Germany.
 Officially, they found that he had violated the Resolution of the Royal Ministry of the Interior number 9916, an 1886 law that punished immigration to North America to avoid military service with the loss of Bavarian and thus German citizenship.
 In February 1905, a royal decree was issued ordering Trump to leave within eight weeks due to having emigrated to evade military service and failing to register his departure with the authorities.
-For several months, Trump petitioned the government to allow him to stay but he was unsuccessful.
+For several months, Trump petitioned Luitpold, Prince Regent of Bavaria and the government to allow him to stay, but he was unsuccessful.

-He and his family returned to New York on 30 June 1905.
+He and his family departed for New York on 30 June 1905.
 Their son Fred was born on 11 October 1905, in Bronx, New York.
 The family lived at 539 East 177th Street.
 In 1907, their second son, John, was born.
 Later that year the family moved to Woodhaven, Queens.
 While living in Queens, Trump opened a barber shop at 60 Wall Street in Manhattan.